kashida/ir2js/README.md

 Closure annotations.
 Smaller code lowers refactoring barrier.
 - Explicit class system.
 Smaller overhead of defining a new class promotes designing code based on classes and how they interact with each other.
-- Indentations to express code blocks (as in Python) as well as data structures.
+- Indentations to express code blocks (as in Python) as well as data structures (like YAML).
 This makes the code and data structures visually clearer.

 ## Features of the converter